OpenIndiana/oi-docs/docs/handbook/sunray.md

 ## Install from current Hipster (2019)

-If you install new Hipster it is necessary to have the GNOME packages before (or after) obsoleting
+If you installed new Hipster, it is necessary to install GNOME packages before they were obsoleted from Hipster.

 Last known working OpenIndiana GNOME packages versions are the following: